If a young person in your care has an active suicide plan you should go with them to your nearest A&E for immediate support.

 According to Papyrus, 1 in 4 young people will experience thoughts of suicide at some point.
 While this is prevalent in vulnerable young people, it’s important to remember that thoughts of suicide can happen to anyone at any time for any reason.
 Life experiences will leave very different impressions on every individual.
-Even if the majority feel able to cope with an event, others may begin to spiral.
+Even if the majority feel able to cope with an event, others may not be able to cope as well.

 It has never been more critical to know how to approach a conversation about this topic with the young people in your care.

 Suicide and self-harm rates among young people are increasing across the UK at an alarming rate, according to the Royal College of Paediatrics and Child Health (RCPCH).
-Research from the National Child Mortality Database said there is a concerning signal that child suicide deaths may have increased during lockdown.
-Their official report on the effects of the COVID-19 pandemic on child suicide rates will be available in October 2021.
+Research from the National Child Mortality Database found that 62% of children or young people reviewed in their research had suffered a significant personal loss to their life prior to their death, including bereavements, loss of friendships, or a close relationship breakdown.

 There are many misconceptions about suicide, and understanding them is vital if we want to respond to the issue appropriately.

 This video is a collaboration between Papyrus and Blue Zoo Animation Studio for World Suicide Prevention Day.
 We encourage you to share it with the young people in your life, to remind them that they are not alone.

 Always remember that suicide is not a selfish act.
 It is a desperate response by someone who is in extreme emotional distress and pain.

 There is a big difference between individuals with a definitive action plan to end their life versus individuals struggling to cope with life’s challenges.
 Both require help, but one is more life-threatening and may need professional intervention.

 This is especially important when it comes to young people.
 While they may appear to overstate their feelings or focus on ‘small problems’, it’s crucial to listen to them without judgement and to not dismiss their feelings.
 Seemingly small problems still warrant your attention.